awsdocs/amazon-ecs-developer-guide/doc_source/service-autoscaling-targettracking.md

 The following procedures help you to create an Amazon ECS cluster and a service that uses target tracking to scale out \(and in\) automatically based on demand\.

-In this tutorial, you create a cluster and a service \(that runs behind an Elastic Load Balancing load balancer\) using the Amazon ECS first run wizard\.
-Then you configure a target tracking scaling policy that scales your service automatically based on the current application load as measured by the service's average CPU utilization\.
+In this tutorial, you use the Amazon ECS first\-run wizard to create a cluster and a service that runs behind an Elastic Load Balancing load balancer\.
+Then you configure a target tracking scaling policy that scales your service automatically based on the current application load as measured by the service's CPU utilization \(from the **ECS, ClusterName, ServiceName** category in CloudWatch\)\.

-When the average CPU utilization of your service rises above 75% \(meaning that more than 75% of the CPU that is reserved for the service is being used\), the scale\-out alarm triggers Service Auto Scaling to add another task to your service to help out with the increased load\.
-Conversely, when the average CPU utilization of your service drops below 75%, the scale\-in alarm triggers a decrease in the service's desired count to free up those cluster resources for other tasks and services\.
+When the average CPU utilization of your service rises above 75% \(meaning that more than 75% of the CPU that is reserved for the service is being used\), a scale\-out alarm triggers Service Auto Scaling to add another task to your service to help out with the increased load\.
+Conversely, when the average CPU utilization of your service drops below the target utilization for a sustained period of time, a scale\-in alarm triggers a decrease in the service's desired count to free up those cluster resources for other tasks and services\.

 ## Prerequisites<a name="tt-prereqs"></a>